DanilaMihailov/beacon.nvim/README.md

 ## Customization

+### Changing color
-- Changing color.
-Beacon is highlighted by `Beacon` group, so you can cahnge it like this:
+Beacon is highlighted by `Beacon` group, so you can change it like this:
 ```viml
 highlight Beacon guibg=white ctermbg=15
 ```
 use `guibg` if you have `termguicolors` enabled, otherwise youse `ctermbg`.